 Address: Devonshire Park, College Road, Eastbourne

-For those seeking a different kind of thrill when in Hailsham, nearby Arlington Speedway features a ¼-mile-long raceway for hot rod and stock car racing.
+For those seeking a different kind of thrill when in Hailsham, nearby Arlington Stadium features a quarter-mile-long raceway for hot rod and stock car racing.

 Location: Upper Dicker, Hailsham

 Official site: www.sussexpast.co.uk/properties-to-discover/michelham-priory

 10. The Cuckoo Trail

 This nationally acclaimed 14-mile trail follows the route of the former "Cuckoo Line" railroad linking the towns of Polegate, Hailsham, Horam, and Heathfield.
 The level and surfaced trail offers ideal opportunities for walking for those of all abilities.

 It's also popular for cycling (it's part of the National Cycle Network) and horseback riding.
 Mostly traffic-free, the route offers superb opportunities to explore the region's beautiful countryside.
 Part of the trail even passes through a former train tunnel, the Heathfield Tunnel.